cypress-io/github-action/README.md

 ### Command prefix

-You can prefix the test command using the `command-prefix` option.
+You can prefix the default test command using the `command-prefix` option.
 This is useful for example when running [Percy](https://docs.percy.io/docs/cypress), which requires the test command to be wrapped with `percy exec --`.

 ```yml
 name: Visual